RocketChat/Rocket.Chat/.changeset/dry-taxis-cry.md

 '@rocket.chat/meteor': patch
 ---

-Adjusts the findOneAndDelete method to insert into the trash collection before deletion to prevent a race condition that causes livechat users to get stuck in the agent's sidebar panel after being forwarded.
+Fixes a race condition that causes livechat conversations to get stuck in the agent's sidebar panel after being forwarded.